1. What is a djembe?

 CONTEMPORARY MACHINE MADE DJEMBES

-The shell is made using wood, fiberglass or a wood composite.
-Fiberglass is a viable alternative to wood because it is lightweight and sturdy.
+Materials include wood, fiberglass or a wood composite.
+Fiberglass is a viable alternative to wood because it is lightweight compared to wood but still strong enough.

-In many, tuning lugs are used instead of rope to secure and tighten the skin over the drum shell.
+In some drums, tuning lugs are used instead of rope to secure and tighten the skin over the drum shell.
 This makes tuning the drum easier.
 The skin is often a synthetic material.

 Well known brand names include Remo, Toca, Latin Percussion and Meinl.
 Materials used in the manufacture have come a long way and their weight and ease of tuning makes them a popular choice.